wildan-wicaksono/wildan-wicaksono.github.io/_teaching/2023-teaching-2.md

 location: "Malang, Indonesia"
 ---

-From September - November 2023, I became an assistant lecturer of Calculus I. I also became a peer tutor for the preparation for the midterm and final term from 2022 until now.
+<p align="justify"> From September - November 2023, I became an assistant lecturer of Calculus I. I also became a peer tutor for the preparation for the midterm and final term from 2022 until now.</p>

 Assistant Lecturer (2023)
 ======
-The assistance was carried out by two others, Yehezkiel Gibrael Dativa Garin and Zahra Nazila Annisa.
+<p align="justify">The assistance was carried out by two others, Yehezkiel Gibrael Dativa Garin and Zahra Nazila Annisa.
 Corina Karim, S.Si., M.Si., Ph.D. become the responsible lecturer as well as the Calculus I lecturer.
-We must assist students with additional problems and be ready to substitute for the lecturer if they are unable to attend.
+We must assist students with additional problems and be ready to substitute for the lecturer if they are unable to attend.</p>
 ![End of assistance](/images/WhatsApp Image 2024-07-05 at 14.29.46.jpeg){: .align-center width="500px"}

 Mathematics IP 4.0 (2022-now)
 ======
-This program was held by HIMATIKA Universitas Brawijaya to prepare the midterm and final.
+<p align="justify"> This program was held by HIMATIKA Universitas Brawijaya to prepare the midterm and final.
 This preparation program is intended for mathematics and actuarial students.
 What I did usually discuss the previous exam with a little repetition of the material.
-All this time, I have been teaching the following courses:
+All this time, I have been teaching the following courses: </p>
 *  <b>(2022, final term).</b> Logic and sets.
 *  <b>(2023, midterm).</b> Calculus I.
 *  <b>(2023, final term).</b>